 Everyone knows what a doctor or chiropractor does, but have you ever heard of an ayurveda healer or a hippotherapist?
 If you're scratching your head, there's a reason.
-These jobs aren't common, but they're real and can pay quite well.
+They aren't common, but these jobs are real and can pay quite well.

 Click through to discover odd but lucrative careers you never knew existed.

 Feng shui is an ancient Chinese practice that combines philosophy, science and art.
 If you have a strong energy and want to help others find balance, consider this career.